padogrid/hazelcast-3-app-pado/UCI-ML.md

 ### Run Desktop

+:exclamation: The desktop app uses the Hazecast addon, HQL, to retrieve data from the Hazelcast cluster.
+Unfortunately, there is no support for `limit` due to the Hazelcast API limitations.
+Selecting any of the large maps from the Explorer (left) pane, many cause the cluster to run out of memory.

 ```console
 # If you haven't installed the desktop app then install and build it.
 create_app -app desktop